mesmacosta/datacatalog-fileset-enricher/README.md

 ##### 2.2.1.
 Create a service account and grant it below roles

-- Data Catalog Editor
+- Data Catalog Tag Editor
+- Data Catalog TagTemplate Owner
+- Data Catalog Viewer
-- Cloud Storage Editor
+- Storage Object Viewer

 ##### 2.2.2.
 Download a JSON key and save it as
 - `./credentials/datacatalog-fileset-enricher.json`